It’s often said that an executive is only as good as their secretary, executive assistant or personal assistant.

 What does it take to be a successful secretary?
-It’s important to understand everything that’s expected from you in the role, seek opportunities to go above and beyond and continuously upskill, keep up with new software and technology, honing organisational skills and increasing overall knowledge related to the industry that you are in.
+It’s important to understand everything that’s expected from you in the role, seek opportunities to go above and beyond and continuously upskill, keep up with new software and technology, hone organisational skills and increase overall knowledge related to the industry that you are in.

 Qualities that make a good secretary